thmsrmbld/terminal-ahumanfuture/src/posts/3-all-day-hey.md

 line go up</a> at another company that exists to sell advertising to companies hawking next year's landfill.

-It has been a long time since I believed that it might still be possible to do new, interesting and impactful things online together again.
-And I am looking for the people who are already here, who think that could be possible too.
-I am looking for the people who want to stay eager with me.

 <blockquote>
   “Do stuff.
 Be clenched, curious.
 Not waiting for inspiration's shove or society's kiss on your forehead.
 Pay attention.
 It's all about paying attention.
 Attention is vitality.
 It connects you with others.
 It makes you eager.
 Stay eager.” - Susan Sontag
 </blockquote>

-There is so much for us to do.
+It has been a long time since I believed that it might still be possible to do new, interesting and impactful things online together again.
+And I am looking for the people who are already here, who think that could be possible too.
+I am looking for the people who _want to stay eager_.
+There is so much for us to do now.

-Until tomorrow. 🕶🖤
+Until tomorrow. 🕶 🖤